-The practice of medicine in the United States dates back to colonial times (early 1600s).
+The practice of medicine in the United States dates back to the early 1600s.
 At the beginning of the 17th century, medical practice in England was divided into three groups: the physicians, the surgeons, and the apothecaries.

-Physicians were seen as elite and usually held a university degree.
+Physicians were seen as elite.
+They most often held a university degree.
 Surgeons were typically hospital-trained and they did apprenticeships.
 They often served the dual role of barber-surgeon.
 Apothecaries also learned their roles (prescribing, making, and selling medicines) through apprenticeships, sometimes in hospitals.

 Professional societies began regulating medical practice by examining and licensing practitioners as early as 1760.
 By the early 1800s, the medical societies were in charge of establishing regulations, standards of practice, and certification of doctors.